 |severe among chicks|

-Good records on chicken feed, housing, household consumption and overall cost help the farmer to assess the level of profit.
+Good records of among other things amount and cost of chicken feed, vaccination, housing, household consumption and labour, help the farmer to assess the profit margins.
 Simple benefits analysis can be done by subtracting the cost of inputs from the value of outputs.

-The KARI Technical Note Series was launched to provide an outlet for the enormous amounts of technical work generated by KARI, some of it dating many years back, that has not been published in any of the institute’s existing publications that include the East African Agricultural and Forestry Journal, the KARI Annual Report, the Highlighter and the KARI updates.
-The articles may be on completed or on-going work.
-The series carries advisory technical information intended to benefit various stakeholders on research findings generated by the institute.
-Contribution to the series is limited to KARI staff and collaborators.
-Manuscripts should be submitted to the Publications Unit, KARI, PO Box 57811-00200, City Square, Nairobi.
+The KARI Technical Note Series was launched to provide an outlet for the enormous amounts of technical work generated by KARI, some of it dating many years back, that has not been published in any of the institute’s existing publications including the East African Agricultural and Forestry Journal, the KARI Annual Report, the Highlighter and the KARI updates.